suen/FileDrop/README.md

 (You can also copy paste first datanode config file and simply change the value of the parameters)

-Edit config/namenode.conf with the login credential for postgresql
+Edit config/namenode.conf with the appropriate value for postgresql.
+If your password for postgres is 'postgres', you have nothing to change in this file.
+If else, change the value of parameters accordingly

+Run following to create database tables

+	$ mvn exec:java -Dexec.mainClass="com.filedrop.dfs.registry.impl.InitPostgres"

-Run the name node as:
+Run the namenode as:

 	$ mvn exec:java -Dexec.mainClass="com.filedrop.dfs.namenode.NameNodeHTTPServer"